sixcious/webextensions-commands-ui/README.md

 Firefox does not currently have a way to clear a command.
 Instead, they offer an API to `reset` a command back to its default `suggested_key` in the `manifest.json`.

 There is a workaround to this: if you don't put in a `suggested_key` and a reset is performed, the command is cleared.
-So, in order to allow users to clear commands, you should never specify a `suggested_key`
+So, in order to allow users to clear commands, you should never specify a `suggested_key`.

 In other words, do **not** define commands like this: